harishks/playlist-manager/README.md

     while applying the changes to the input:

    1. Hash table to facilitate O(1) lookups while removing Playlists for a given user, and adding a new song to an existing playlist
-   2. Set to keep track of all the exiting users by `user_id` - used to validate users while adding a new playlist
+   2. Set to keep track of all the existing users by `user_id` - used to validate users while adding a new playlist
    3. Set to keep track of all the existing songs in the system - used to verify the existence of a song while appending a song to the playlist